trafflux/AllSplice/docs/Ollama-Provider/PRD-Ollama-Provider.md

 Request Transformation:
 model <- model
-messages <- messages (Directly compatible structure). stream <- stream. format <- Translate OpenAI's response_format object to Ollama's format string (e.g., {"type": "json_object"} becomes "json").
+messages <- messages (Directly compatible structure). stream <- must be non-streaming in v1.0; if provided as true by client, reject with ProviderError at provider or normalized at API layer. format <- Translate OpenAI's response_format object to Ollama's format string (e.g., {"type": "json_object"} becomes "json").
 All other optional parameters (temperature, stop, etc.) are nested within the options object, same as for /api/generate.
 Response Transformation:
-id <- Generate a unique ID (e.g., chatcmpl-...). object <- Hardcode to "chat.completion".
+id <- Generate a unique ID (e.g., chatcmpl-...). object <- "chat.completion".
-created <- Convert created_at to Unix epoch timestamp. choices[0].message <- message (Directly compatible object). choices[0].finish_reason <- Map from done.
-usage fields are mapped from prompt_eval_count and eval_count, same as for /api/generate.
+created <- Convert created_at to Unix epoch timestamp (fallback to current epoch if absent). choices[0].message <- message (Directly compatible object). choices[0].finish_reason <- Map from done/done_reason; default "stop" when done==true. usage fields are mapped from prompt_eval_count and eval_count; default zeros if missing.